Skip to Content

 Instructions

-2. Sprinkle the raw chicken pieces with salt and pepper and place them skin-side down on the hot cast iron skillet.
+• Sprinkle both sides of the raw chicken pieces with salt and black pepper and place them skin-side down on the hot surface.

-3. Cook until the chicken becomes crispy and browned, about 8 minutes.
-Flip chicken to the other side, and cook another 2 to 3 minutes but do not cook the chicken all the way through.
+• Cook until the chicken becomes crispy and browned, about 6-8 minutes.
+Flip chicken to the other side, and cook another 4 to 5 minutes.
+There is no need to cook the chicken all the way through just yet.
 Using tongs, transfer chicken to a plate and set aside.

-8. Arrange the pieces of chicken in the pot so that they are skin-side up.
+• Arrange the pieces of browned chicken in the pot so that they are skin-side up.

 Notes